aatishb/patterncollider/README.md

 Visually, quasiperiodic patterns contain many repeating motifs, and yet the entire pattern never exactly repeats itself.
 The trick is that they're constructed out of components that *do* repeat periodically, but whose periods never coincide with each other (because their ratio is an irrational number).

-## Some "Famous" Tiling Patterns
+### Some "Famous" Tiling Patterns

-Some examples of previously discovered tiling patterns you can create with Pattern Collider:
+Here are a few previously discovered tiling patterns that you can recreate with Pattern Collider:

 - [5-fold Penrose Tiling](https://aatishb.com/patterncollider/) ([reference](https://tilings.math.uni-bielefeld.de/substitution/penrose-rhomb/))
 - [6-fold Stepped Plane](https://aatishb.com/patterncollider/?symmetry=6&disorder=1&randomSeed=0.42&radius=76&zoom=2.4&orientationColoring=true) (click randomize to generate variations) ([reference](https://www.sciencedirect.com/science/article/pii/S0012365X10004516))